Top Links

 What causes interference?

-If you're seeing interference on your Freeview signal, that indicates that your Freeview receiver is not getting a good enough signal.
+If you're seeing interference on your Freeview picture, that indicates that your Freeview receiver is not getting a good enough signal, for one of a number of possible reason.

 If you're suffering from interference there are some things to try...